-Development work has been launched to allow users to view interpretation requests directly on the AFCEN website.
+IT development work has been carried out to allow users to view interpretation requests directly on the AFCEN website.
 The work was completed in 2021 and will provide users with an easier way of looking up information about all interpretation requests.
 Interpretation requests can be looked up by their number or by the section in the code.
 A filter is also available: by drafting group and/or edition and addendum and/or section.